zhouyan/vSMC/README.markdown

 Earlier versions of MSVC does not work, this is mainly a dependency problem of [Random123][Random123].

+# License

+The vSMC library is distributed with a two-clauses BSD license which can be found in the COPYING file distributed with the source.

 [Boost]: http://www.boost.org/
 [CMake]: http://www.cmake.org/
 [Doxygen]: http://www.stack.nl/~dimitri/doxygen/manual.html